-To My Eminent Brother Archpastors, Honorable Fathers, Dear Brothers and Sisters:
+Eminent Fellow Archpastors, Honorable Fathers, Beloved Brothers and Sisters in the Lord,